shyamkrishna62/web-development-projects/README.md

-# This repository contains a collection of web development projects built using modern technologies.
-Each project is designed to demonstrate different concepts, from basic layouts to dynamic applications, showcasing front-end and full-stack development skills
+# This repository contains a collection of web development projects built using HTML,CSS and Javascript.
+Each project is designed to demonstrate different concepts, showcasing HTML,CSS and Javascript skills